 Milhaud, D. (1928).
 Trois rag-caprices pour piano à deux mains [Musical score].
 Universal Edition.

 The Three Rag-Caprices (Milhaud, 1928) were composed a year before the much better-known Création du Monde, and many of the rhythmic and harmonic innovations in the later work can be traced back to these piano pieces.

 Mihaud’s Three Rag-Caprices (1928) were composed a year before …

 Music score from an anthology or collected work

 Composer, C. C. (Year of Publication).
 Title of score [Medium].
 In E. Editor (Ed.), Title of anthology (xx ed., Vol. xx, pp. xxx–xxx).
 Publisher.

-- Examples of medium include: score, choral score, miniature score, orchestral score, libretto, song lyrics, etc.
+- Examples of medium include: musical score, choral score, vocal score, study score, orchestral score, libretto, song lyrics, etc.